Australia Day, Anzac Day and Q50

 • Air Rifle Disciplines will be:

-• Scoring will be conducted by the Captain, Vice-Captain, President or Secretary.
+• Scoring will be conducted by the qualified members.

 • All scores are recorded and can be tracked on the Results page.

-The Presidents Cup will run all year and will be decided on points gained for a range of activities.
-Just turning up and taking part in a 10am comp shoot will get you points, whether you win or not.
+The CLUB AWARD will run all year and will be decided on points gained for a range of activities.
+Just turning up each week will get you points!

 Key Points: